 Planning for a vaginal birth after caesarean or choosing an elective repeat caesarean section have different benefits and risks.

 We want positive outcomes for you and your baby.
 Our Positive Birth After Caesarean clinic (PBAC) aims to empower women and their whānau to make informed choices, based on their previous birth history.

 For more help when considering your birth options, take a look at our booklet [PDF, 823 KB].

 If you have had a previous caesarean, it is worth coming to our PBAC clinic in the first half of your pregnancy.
 At the session, the PBAC midwives and obstetricians take the time to review the reasons for the previous caesarean and discuss options for your current pregnancy.
 You will be given evidence-based information about the pros and cons of these options to make an informed plan personal to you.

-Women on the postnatal wards recovering from caesarean birth will be offered an appointment in the PBAC Clinic to discuss their recent birth experience and consider options for future births.
-Appointments are usually scheduled for around 4-6 weeks postpartum.
+Women on the postnatal wards recovering from caesarean birth will be offered an appointment in our PBAC Clinic to talk about their recent birth experience and consider options for future births.
+Appointments are usually around four to six weeks after birth.

 Women can self-refer to our PBAC Clinic for a consultation if they are less than 25 weeks pregnant, or ask their LMC for a referral.
 Referral can also be made through our Walk-in Centre.

 Phone: 0800472221 (08004PBAC1)